manhtdd/DefectGuard-the-Package/Objective-1.md

 # Objective 1: Performance of Just-in-Time Defect Prediction techniques in industry environment

 To archive this objective, we have 2 testing scenarios:
-1. Using our pre-train models and evaluate these models on industry dataset
+1. Evaluate pre-trained models on an industry dataset.
-2. Fine-tune and evaluate these new fine-tuned models on industry dataset
+2. Fine-tune and evaluate newly fine-tuned models on the same dataset.

-## 0. Setup environment
+## Setup

-Please checkout docker setup in README.md _(or From Scratch section if you do not have docker)_
+Refer to the `README.md` for Docker setup instructions or the "From Scratch" section if Docker is not an option.

-`defectguard` can run from anywhere in your local machine.
-To keep it simple, the following pipeline will be ran where this cloned repo is.
+`defectguard` can be run from any location on your local machine.
+For simplicity, follow the pipeline where this repo is cloned.

 ## 1. Setup your project

-For simplicity, we will be using this [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms.git) repo as example.
+We'll use the [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms.git) repository as an example.
+The path that lead to the wanted project is only needed for step 2.
+From step 2 onward, we only need your project's name.

 ```
 mkdir input